 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 Tax identity theft is common and can have serious consequences, but taxpayers can take steps to avoid it.
-This guide will explain how tax-related identity theft works and what you can do to keep yourself safe.
+This guide will explain how tax-related identity theft works and the best identity theft protection services to keep yourself safe.

 Tax ID theft warning signs